bjoernbessert/haproxy-cert-otf/README.md

 - HAProxy configs and LUA script: [Link](dockerfiles/haproxy/files)

 - Why 2 HAProxy processes?
-  - At the moment its not possible in HAProxy to add certs at runtime.
-A reload is needed after adding a cert.
-Maybe it will be possible in HAProxy 1.9.
+  - At the moment it's not possible in HAProxy to add certs at runtime (maybe this will be possible in HAProxy 1.9).
+Therefore a reload is needed after adding a cert
   - If you have a single HAProxy instance, you can't reload this instance itself, because an connection is already established and would be stay on the old process and will not get the newly generated cert